 8. Help underperforming team members elevate their performance

-For an entire team to perform exceptionally well, it requires everyone to deliver their best.
+Everyone must deliver their best for an entire team to perform exceptionally well.
 Underperformers can deflate their co-workers’ morale, derail your team’s productivity, and ultimately prevent your organization from achieving its goals.
 These are just a few of the reasons why it’s critical to identify and address underperformance as quickly as possible.

 Assess employee performance by using performance metrics, progress reports, and other internal tools to evaluate employees’ proficiencies, skills, and results.
 Regular performance reviews allow you to let workers know where they stand.
 They provide a forum for communicating appreciation, reinforcing expectations, recognizing professional strengths, and discussing areas that need improvement.
 Also, they give managers opportunities to listen to employees’ concerns and collaborate on plans for getting them back on track to meeting performance standards.